jawj/subtls/README.md

 * Not fully compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446)
 * **Not intended for production use**

-## Current scope

-* Client only, TLS 1.3 only
-* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448 or Curve25519)
-* Ciphers: TLS_AES_128_GCM_SHA256 only (TLS_AES_256_GCM_SHA384 would be easy to add; there’s currently no SubtleCrypto support for TLS_CHACHA20_POLY1305_SHA256)
-* End-user certificate verify: ECDSA (P-256) + SHA256 and RSA_PSS_RSAE_SHA256 only (some others would be easy to add)
-* Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only (some others would be easy to add)
-* No client certificates
-* No chain building: each certificate must sign the preceding one, leading to a trusted root
-* No Pre-Shared Keys, ignores session tickets
-* Never sends alert records, just throws an `Error` if something goes wrong

-Fundamentally, there’s not much of a state machine here: we mostly just expect a predictable sequence of messages, and throw if we don’t get what we expect.

 ## Annotations

 The library can display annotated binary input and output when built in ‘chatty’ mode.
 You can see this in action at [https://bytebybyte.dev](https://bytebybyte.dev).